apache/skywalking-website/content/blog/2022-03-24-integrating-skywalking-with-source-code/index.md

 #### Command: watch log

 The `watch log` command allows developers to follow individual log statements of a running application in real-time.
-This command allows developers to negate the need to manually scroll through the logs to find instances of a specific log statement.
+This command allows developers to negate the need for manually scrolling through the logs to find instances of a specific log statement.

 ![](watch_log_command.gif)